ramenaru/scrypte/readme.md

 ![Banners](https://github.com/ramenaru/scrypte/blob/main/misc/images/banner.png)

 **scrypte** is a lightweight tool for detecting web vulnerabilities.
-This first release focuses on providing essential scanning capabilities in a clean, easy-to-use CLI tool.
+Focuses on providing essential scanning capabilities in a clean, easy-to-use CLI tool.
 Perfect for security researchers, developers, and anyone looking to secure their web applications.

 ---
 ## 🌟 **Current Version**